InhaDeeplearningGroup/EmotiW_2017/README.md

-# EmotiW_2017
+# Multi-modal Emotion Recognition using Semi-supervised Learning and Multiple Neural Networks in the Wild

-- Multi-modal Emotion Recognition using Semi-supervised Learning and Multiple Neural Networks in the Wild
+- Our networks is a novel method algorithm for facial emotion recognition.
+For more details, please refer to our EmotiW 2017 paper.
 - The Website is here [[EmotiW_2017]](https://sites.google.com/site/emotiwchallenge/)
 - Contact: kdhht5022@gmail.com